 A non-moving violation is a traffic ticket that involves your car but doesn’t involve the moving action of your car.
 For example, expired registration, overly tinted windows, broken tail lights, and illegal parking are all considered non-moving violations.

-What if I’m charged with NPOI?
+What if I’m charged with NPOI in Denver?

 NPOI stands for no proof of insurance and this violation will result in a four-point penalty on your driving record.
 However, if you’re able to provide proof of insurance that’s dated back to when your accident happened, this charge will be dropped.